-The functional needs assessment is used to assess the presence of a mobility deficit to determine if a wheelchair or power wheelchair is medically necessary for an individual.
-This assessment must be documented and kept on file and be available upon request.
+The functional needs assessment is used to assess the presence of a mobility deficit to determine if a wheelchair or power wheelchair is medically necessary.
+This assessment must be documented, kept on file and available upon request.

 The beneficiary must meet the following functional needs assessment criteria: